g-devlt/holbertonschool-shell/basics/README.md

 ## 11-lists
 A script to display in thi order: the entries of the cwd, the parent of the cwd and /boot/

+##
+A scipt that uses the file command to describe the file "/tmp/iamafile"